garzj/docs-diary/docs/os/cisco/040_routing_gateways.md

   ip address 2.2.2.2 255.255.255.255
   no shutdown

+! router ospf <process-id>
-router ospf 10 ! =process-id
+router ospf 10
   router-id 1.1.1.1

   !
 Disable OSPF packet propagation on an interface (i.e. to an ISP)